28 Days Later (film series)

-The 28 Days Later films consists of post-apocalyptic horror films, based on a concept conceived by Alex Garland.
-The series includes three released films, with two sequels in development.
+The 28 Days Later film series consists of post-apocalyptic horror films, based on a concept by Alex Garland.
+It includes four released films, with a sequel in development.
 The franchise depicts the outbreak of the Rage Virus, a contagious disease that induces homicidal rage in those infected.
 Following the virus's accidental release from a laboratory in England, the resulting epidemic causes widespread societal collapse.
-The films focus on the impact of the outbreak, and the efforts of survivors to endure both the infected and the consequences of a rapidly disintegrating society.

-The first film, 28 Days Later, was well received by critics, and was a box office success.
+The first film, 28 Days Later (2002) was well received by critics and a box office success.
 It has been called a horror classic and has a cult following.
-It has also been credited with redefining, as well as influencing, and expanding the popularity of the zombie horror genre.
-The 2007 sequel, 28 Weeks Later, was a financial success and received positive reviews.
+It has also been credited with redefining, influencing, and expanding the popularity of the zombie horror genre.
+The 2007 sequel, 28 Weeks Later, was also a financial success and received positive reviews.

-The series is set to continue with a trilogy of sequels in various stages of development, all distributed by Sony Pictures Releasing through its Columbia Pictures label.
-The first sequel, 28 Years Later, was released in 2025, with a follow-up, 28 Years Later: The Bone Temple, slated for release on 16 January 2026.
-A third film was announced.
+Sony Pictures Releasing, through its Columbia Pictures label for distribution, continued the series with three additional sequels.
+The first sequel, 28 Years Later, was released on 20 June 2025, with the follow-up, 28 Years Later: The Bone Temple, released on 16 January 2026.
+A fifth film is also in development.
+Other media in the franchise includes the graphic novel 28 Days Later: The Aftermath (2007), and the comic book series 28 Days Later (2009–2011).